HUMSI — Human Security Initiative

 Juan Marcos Carly, 36, was detained by ICE on April 23, 2026, at 7:00 AM while traveling on Interstate 4.
 His wife, Roselyn Arteaga, launched fundraising efforts on social media to raise money for his bail bond.
 The family arrived in the United States in 2018 and has two young children, ages 3 and 1.
 They have a court hearing scheduled for 2028.

-Federal judge orders release of Pasadena man in ICE lawsuit
+Federal judge orders ICE to release Pasadena man in immigration raid lawsuit

 Apr 23, 2026Pasadena, CAPanama

-U.S. District Judge Michelle Williams ordered ICE to immediately release Isaac Antonio Villegas Molina, a Pasadena resident detained during an ICE check-in.
-Villegas is a plaintiff in a federal lawsuit challenging immigration raids in Los Angeles.
-The judge prohibited the government from redetaining him without notice and a hearing, and returned his removal proceedings to the nondetained docket.
+U.S. District Judge Michelle Williams ordered ICE to immediately release Isaac Antonio Villegas Molina, a Pasadena resident detained during an ICE check-in while he is a plaintiff in a federal lawsuit challenging immigration raids in Los Angeles.
+The judge prohibited the government from redetaining him without notice and a hearing before a neutral judge, noting the government did not object to his initial release request.
+Villegas, originally from Panama, was arrested by ICE agents in June while waiting at a bus stop and has been under ICE surveillance since being released on bond.
+He is scheduled to appear before an immigration judge to file a motion to dismiss his case.

 Mothers transported by ICE after family separation in Oklahoma